Grand Bay-Westfield: Roads

 Route 177 is the town's main road, called River Valley Drive in the Grand Bay section of town and Nerepis Road in the Westfield part.
 Other main streets are Woolastook Drive, which winds through the highlands of Grand Bay, and Inglewood Drive is host to the Pamdenec, Epworth Park, Brandy Point & Ingleside subdivisions on Grand Bay's shore front.
 Also, NB Route 102 which begins north of Fredericton ends in Westfield.
 Highway 7, the main route from Saint John to Fredericton, passes through the western extremity of the town.

-In September, 2008, part of the ground that supports the railway tracks were washed away after Hurricane Hannah.
+In September, 2008, part of the ground that supports the railway tracks was washed away after Hurricane Hanna.

 Marine

 From 1816 to 1946, steamship transport was the primary means of both passenger and cargo transportation between Saint John and Fredericton.
 Along the river, various stopping places were established.
-The area encompassed by the present Town of Grand Bay-Westfield included two such stops, the Westfield Wharf and the Epworth Park Wharf.
+The area encompassed by the present town of Grand Bay-Westfield included two such stops, the Westfield Wharf and the Epworth Park Wharf.
 The former was owned by the Provincial and later Federal governments for public use and eventually came to be repurposed as a ferry landing and boat launch after the steamboat traffic stopped.
 The latter was privately owned, and ceased to be maintained in the 1930s.

 The town has a ferry landing at the end of Ferry Road in Westfield.
 The Westfield Ferry, a cable ferry route operated by the provincial Department of Transportation using a pair of ferries, connects Westfield with the community of Hardings Point on the Kingston Peninsula.
 There is a popular campground just a few feet from the Hardings Point ferry landing.

 The Canadian Coast Guard maintains a seasonal (summer only) search and rescue station at Brundage Point near the Westfield ferry landing.
 Inshore Rescue Boat Station Saint John (IRB Station Saint John) operates a Zodiac Hurricane 733 fast rescue craft in the lower Saint John River, covering all areas downstream from Evandale to the Reversing Falls, including the Kennebecasis River and Belleisle Bay.
 IRB Station Saint John is tasked by Joint Rescue Coordination Centre Halifax.